 Do I have grounds for a spinal injury claim?

-There are several grounds on which a Spinal Injury claim can be made
+There are several grounds on which a spinal injury claim can be made

-• You were owed a duty of care by another party (for example, as a road-user, employee, patient, or visitor to a premises)
+- You were owed a duty of care by another party (for example, as a road user, employee, patient, or visitor to a premises)

-• That duty of care was breached, i.e., through negligence
+- That duty of care was breached, i.e., through negligence

-• You have suffered an injury as a result of that breach of duty/ negligence
+- You have suffered an injury as a result of that breach of duty/ negligence

 The “Book of Quantum” and

-The Book of Quantum dictates how much compensation you are owed if your Authorisation was received from PIAB prior to the 21st of April 2021.
-In all other cases, compensation in respect of general damages is assessed with the aid of the Judicial council’s Personal Injuries Guidelines.
+The recently published Personal Injuries Guidelines by the Judicial Council of Ireland.
+The Book of Quantum dictates how much compensation you are owed if your authorisation was received from PIAB before the 21st of April 2021.
+In all other cases, compensation for general damages is assessed with the Judicial Council’s Personal Injuries Guidelines.

-The Book of Quantum sets out general guidelines as to the amounts that may be awarded or assessed in Personal Injury Claims.
-The guidelines are divided into sections depending on what category of injury was suffered, e.g., head injuries, neck injuries, back injuries and spinal fractures, upper limb injuries, lower limb injuries, and body and internal organs.
-The Book of Quantum sets out 4 steps to assess what compensation is appropriate for the suffered injury.
+The Book of Quantum sets general guidelines for the amounts that may be awarded or assessed in spinal injury claims.
+The guidelines are divided into sections depending on the injury category, e.g., head injuries, neck injuries, back injuries and spinal fractures, upper limb injuries, lower limb injuries, and body and internal organs.
+The Book of Quantum identifies four steps to assess appropriate compensation for the suffered injury.
 These steps are as follows:

-1. Identify the category of injury
+- Identify the category of injury

-2. Assess the severity of the injury (through medical reports and records)
+- Assess the severity of the injury (through medical reports and records)

-3. Research the value range
+- Research the value range

-4. Consider the effect of multiple injuries
+- Consider the effect of multiple injuries

-The Personal Injuries Guidelines were adopted by The Judicial Council on the 6th of March 2021.
-Similar to the Book of Quantum, this legal document sets out guidelines for assessing compensation in respect of general damages.
+The Judicial Council adopted the Personal Injuries Guidelines on the 6th of March 2021.
+Similar to the Book of Quantum, this legal document sets out guidelines for assessing compensation regarding general damages.
 The general principles for this assessment centre on three criteria:

-1. Awards of damages must be fair and reasonable to both the claimant and the defendant(s)
+- Awards of damages must be fair and reasonable to both the claimant and the defendant(s)

-2. Awards must be proportionate to the injuries sustained
+- Awards must be proportionate to the injuries sustained

-3. Awards must be compared on a scale of injuries that are both of a lesser and greater magnitude
+- Awards must be compared on a scale of injuries that are both of a lesser and greater magnitude

 One of the most substantial differences brought about by this update is that the average level of damages awarded has been reduced.
-The new guidelines have, however, provided more detail and more explanation for claimants, which is overall a welcomed change to the process of making a personal injury claim.
+However, the new guidelines have provided more details and explanations for claimants, which is a welcomed change in making a personal injury claim.

 Statute of Limitations

 Generally, the time limit to bring legal proceedings for a spinal injury claim is two years from the date you first become aware you were injured due to an accident/negligent act done to you.
 There are, however, exceptions to the application for a spinal injury claim.
 If someone is under 18, the two-year period does not commence until their 18th birthday.
+Also, in cases where a person does not know they have been injured at first and have taken all steps to determine if they are injured, the two-year period may begin once they have established that they are injured in some way.

 Support group

 SII is the only support and service agency for people who have sustained spinal cord injuries and their families.
-They provide a nationwide person-centered service to assist people in engaging fully in society following their injury.
+They provide a nationwide person-centred service to assist people in engaging fully in society following their injury.

 Our team

-If you want to take legal action over a personal injury, you should consult our injury solicitors, who are members of the Law Society’s injury accreditation scheme and clinical negligence accreditation scheme.
+If you want to take legal action over a personal injury, consult our spinal injury solicitors, who are members of the Law Society’s injury accreditation scheme.
 Contacted us at:

-Coleman Legal LLP
+Coleman Legal LLP Solicitors

 84 Talbot Street, Dublin 1